Keibert Ruiz Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Padres pitching staff ranks 15th in MLB.

-- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.78).
+- The Padres have a 3.77 team ERA that ranks fifth among all league pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs surrendered (79 total, 1.1 per game).
+- Padres pitchers combine to allow 80 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- The Padres will send Musgrove (5-2) to the mound for his 11th start of the season.
-He is 5-2 with a 4.22 ERA and 48 strikeouts through 53 1/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.